-Timothy “Tim” J. Shea, Jr. is a director in Sterne Kessler’s Biotechnology/Chemical Practice Group where he has practiced for over 20 years and leads the firm’s biosimilar initiative.
-Tim has extensive experience advising biopharmaceutical companies and research institutions on complex legal issues relating to the protection, enforcement and transfer of their intellectual property.
-He practices primarily in the fields of immunology, molecular biology, genomics, proteomics, medical diagnostics, biotherapeutics, and drug delivery.
+Timothy “Tim” J. Shea, Jr. is a director in Sterne Kessler’s Biotechnology & Chemical Practice Group where he has practiced for nearly 25 years and leads the firm’s Biosimilar Initiative.
+He specializes in advising biopharmaceutical companies and research institutions on complex legal issues relating to the protection, enforcement and transfer of their intellectual property.
+He practices primarily in the fields of immunology, molecular biology, genetic and medical diagnostics, biotherapeutics, and drug delivery.
 He has extensive experience advising clients on the creation and management of strategic patent portfolios, freedom-to-operate and patentability issues, complex prosecution strategies, validity and infringement issues, and due diligence investigations in connection with acquisitions and investments.
+Tim has published and spoken extensively on IP issues related to therapeutic antibodies and biosimilars.

 A significant portion of Tim’s practice involves counseling emerging companies on strategies for creating, protecting and leveraging their IP assets to grow their businesses.
 He frequently advises clients on all aspects of technology transfer, including the drafting and negotiation of patent and technology license agreements, material transfer agreements, sponsored research agreements, confidentiality and nondisclosure agreements, joint developments agreements, etc. Tim is currently Vice-Chair of the Life Sciences Committee for Licensing Executives Society International, an international network of IP licensing professionals.
 He also serves as the Executive Editor of the Chicago-Kent Law Review.